Zero-waste fashion: Zero-waste pattern design

 In zero-waste pattern design, the designer creates a garment through the pattern-cutting process, working only within the space allotted by the fabric width.
 This approach directly influences the design of the final garment, as the pattern-cutting process is a primary design step.
 Alternatively, zero-waste manufacturing is an approach that aims to eliminate textile waste without modifying garment patterns.
 This approach allows garments and fabric to be fully used with no fabric wasted.

 Gradable zero-waste apparel design

-The Carrico Zero-waste Banded Grading technique is one proposed solution that utilizes bands to cut patterns without wasting textiles.
+The Carrico Zero-waste Banded Grading technique is one proposed solution that utilises bands to cut patterns without wasting textiles.
 In this technique, carefully planned seam placements grow or shrink, allowing sizing of the clothing item up or down to create three different sizes of a garment.
 After conducting the study, they found that the technique was successful at creating one-piece or two-piece items.
 Some issues with this practice include the proportion of the differently sized garments and inconsistencies in seam allowances.